 Another trainer with multiple Champion Hurdle victories to his name is Willie Mullins; he has won it four times since 2011 with such greats as Hurricane Fly (twice), Faugheen and the superb mare Annie Power.

 The Irish handler has than more than one dart to throw at the race but his main hope must lay with Faugheen the 2015 winner.
 Now a 10yo, the Susannah Ricci owned gelding has won twelve of his fifteen races over hurdles, which includes eight Grade 1 contests.

 Anyone who saw him storm up the hill to win the crown three years ago will have fond memories, we thought we were seeing the start of something special that day and its unfortunate that things haven’t gone his way since.

 The obvious problem with Faugheen is his health, he missed this race last year through injury and although made a very encouraging comeback at Punchestown in November he then ran what can only be described as a lifeless race at Leopardstown at the end of December.
 A decent second last time out at least showed something but he will need rediscover his old form soon.
-Connections insist there is nothing major going on and we can only hope the ‘real’ Faugheen turns up at Cheltenham in March and first time cheek pieces may just help him find that missing spark.
+Connections insist there is nothing major going on and we can only hope the ‘real’ Faugheen at Cheltenham in March and first time cheek pieces may just help him find that missing spark.

 The Mullins yard also has the likes of Melon, Yorkhill and Wicklow Brave entered, all have Festival experience and the one that interests me is Melon.
 Only a 6yo but very highly regarded and was a well-backed favourite for the Supreme Novices Hurdle last March.

 He could only finish second to the enigmatic Labaik and then filled the same spot at the Punchestown Festival in April.
 On the face of it he looks a tad short on ability and has yet to win a Grade 1 race over hurdles so will certainly have his doubters.
-He was third at Cheltenham in December behind My Tent Or Yours and will need to step up on that to trouble those at the head of the market but he’s still improving and could be a spring horse where the better ground will suit.
+He was third at Cheltenham in December behind My Tent Or Yours and will need to step up on that to trouble those at the head of the market but he’s still improving and could be a spring horse.

 Wicklow Brave has been busy on the flat since we saw him finishing 7th here last year, he had previously won at the Festival back in 2015 when he took the County Hurdle off mark of just 138.
 His latest rating is 164 which was achieved after beating My Tent Or Your in the Punchestown Champion Hurdle last April and is a very useful tool on his day.

 His last racecourse appearance was in the Melbourne Cup in early November where he finished a respectable 10th behind Rekindling and will need decent ground to show his best form.
 The final Mullins runner Yorkhill is a very difficult horse to predict at the minute.
 On his day he could mix it with the best of these but so far this season has been nothing short of a major disappointment.
 He will have his supporters but needs to turn te clock back twelve months to find his best form.